-I-16.
-LOBBYING CERTIFICATION AND DISCLOSURE
+I-11.
+LOBBYING CERTIFICATION and DISCLOSURE

 Commonwealth agencies will not contract with outside firms or individuals to perform lobbying services, regardless of the source of funds.
 With respect to an award of a federal contract, grant or cooperative agreement exceeding \$100,000, or an award of a federal loan or a commitment providing for the United States to insure or guarantee a loan exceeding \$150,000, all recipients must certify that they will not use federal funds for lobbying and must disclose the use of non-federal funds for lobbying by filing required documentation.
-See Lobbying Certification Form and Disclosure of Lobbying Activities Form attached as Appendix D.

-The Primary Contractor must complete and return the Lobbying Certification Form along with the signed Agreement.
+See Lobbying Certification Form and Disclosure of Lobbying Activities Form attached as Appendix D. The Primary Contractor must complete and return the Lobbying Certification Form along with the signed Agreement.

-I-17.
+I-12.
 CONTRACTOR'S CONFLICT OF INTEREST

-The Primary Contractor and its Subcontractors must comply with the conflict of interest safeguards described in 438.58 and with the prohibitions described in section 1902(a)(4)(C) of the Act applicable to contracting officers, employees, or independent contractors.
+The Primary Contractor and its BH-MCO must comply with the conflict of interest safeguards described in §438.58 and with the prohibitions described in section 1902(a)(4)(C) of the Act applicable to contracting officers, employees, or independent contractors.

-The Primary Contractor hereby assures that it presently has no interest and will not acquire any interest, direct or indirect, which would conflict in any manner or degree with the performance of its services hereunder.
-The Primary Contractor further assures that in the performance of this Agreement, it will not knowingly employ any person having such interest.
-The Primary Contractor hereby certifies that no member of its Board of Directors or equivalent authorized governing body, or any of its officers or directors has such an adverse interest.
+The Primary Contractor and its BH-MCO hereby assures that it presently has no interest and will not acquire any interest, direct or indirect, which would conflict in any manner or degree with the performance of its services hereunder.
+The Primary Contractor and its BH-MCO further assures that in the performance of this Agreement, it will not knowingly employ any person having such interest.
+The Primary Contractor and its BH-MCO hereby certifies that no member of its Board of Directors or equivalent authorized governing body, or any of its officers or directors has such an adverse interest.

-I-18.
+I-13.
 PROHIBITED AFFILIATIONS

-The Primary Contractor may not knowingly have a relationship with the following:
+The Primary Contractor and its BH-MCO may not knowingly have a relationship with the following: